mmazzanti/SLMcontroller/README.md

 ## Optical elements
 It is possible to add various optical elements through the software.
 Each optical element will have a control tab where it can be activated/deactivated.
 The final full phase pattern rendered on the SLM will be the sum of all the active optical elements at the moment the user press "Show hologram/Update"

+At the center of the optical element tab it is possible to see a small preview of the pattern associated to that element.

 Some optical elements have a "live update" feature.
 The live update permits to change the parameters of the optical element and automatically re-render the whole SLM pattern each time a value is changed.
 Beware that this works fine on good PCs but can require quite some time on old PCs or when many optical elements are active at once.

 ### Fresnel lens pattern